mcfly-io/generator-mcfly/README.md

  var app = angular.module(fullname, [..., analytics.name])
 ```

 You have now a reference between the 2 modules.
-Note that the name of the modules are never hard coded :)
+Note that the name of the modules are never hard coded :smile:

 Then go to `/scripts/common/controllers/home.js` and add the following code